Find a Pest Control Professional

 The National Pest Management Association shares little-known facts about common summer insects

-FAIRFAX, VA – Why do fireflies light up?
+FAIRFAX, Va.
+(July 25, 2013) – Why do fireflies light up?
 What goes into making a pound of honey?
 There are many interesting facts you probably don't know about the seasonal insects frequenting backyards this summer.
 The National Pest Management Association (NPMA) created this list of some unique, but true factoids about the bugs of summer:

 - Ants: Some ants can lift 20 times their own body weight.
 If a 175-pound man had the comparative strength of an ant, he could lift four tons or almost 9,000 pounds.